-This case involved an application by two joint deputies for retrospective approval of gifts made from the estate of a woman whose affairs they were looking after.
+The Court of Protection dealt with an application by two joint deputies for retrospective approval of gifts made from the estate of a woman whose affairs they were looking after.

-£57,000 on charitable donations;
+- £57,000 on charitable donations;

-£50,000 on cars and laptops which they claimed as expenses in fulfilling their deputyship roles.
+- £50,000 on cars and laptops which they claimed as expenses in fulfilling their deputyship roles.

-Deputies are required to abide by the five statutory principles of the Mental Capacity Act 2005.
-The Act is underpinned by five statutory principles that provide a benchmark for decision-makers and carers:
+Deputies are required to abide by the Mental Capacity Act 2005.
+The Act is underpinned by five key principles that provide a benchmark for decision-makers and carers:

-Every adult has the right to make their own decisions and must be assumed to have capacity unless it is proven otherwise.
+- Every adult has the right to make their own decisions and must be assumed to have capacity unless it is proven otherwise.

-People must be given all appropriate help before they can be considered unable to make their own decisions.
+- People must be given all appropriate help before they can be considered unable to make their own decisions.

-Individuals have the right to make unwise decisions, including decisions that others may consider eccentric.
+- Individuals have the right to make unwise decisions, including decisions that others may consider eccentric.

-Anything done for or on behalf of a person who lacks capacity must be in their “best interests”.
+- Anything done for or on behalf of a person who lacks capacity must be in their “best interests”.

-Anything done for or on behalf of a person who lacks capacity should be the least restrictive of their basic rights and freedoms.
+- Anything done for or on behalf of a person who lacks capacity should be the least restrictive of their basic rights and freedoms.

-- the occasion or anniversary of a birth, a marriage or the formation of a civil partnership, or
+- the occasion or anniversary of a birth, a marriage or the formation of a civil partnership; or

-any other occasion on which presents are customarily given within families or among friends or associates.
+- any other occasion on which presents are customarily given within families or among friends or associates.

 The Court of Protection’s decision

-Senior Judge Lush set out very clearly how deputies should approach gifts and how to decide what is reasonable in every case.
+The court set out very clearly how deputies should approach gifts and how to decide what is reasonable in every case.

-the impact of inheritance tax on P’s death
+- the impact of future inheritance tax;

-P’s anticipated life expectancy
+- anticipated life expectancy;

-Fourth, and finally, any gift which is not de minimis must be approved in advance by the Court or Protection.
-A de minimis gift is a gift covering the annual IHT exemption of £3,000 and the annual small gifts exception of £250 per person up to a maximum of, say, ten people in the following circumstances:
+Fourth, and finally, any gift which is not insignificant must be approved in advance by the Court or Protection.
+An insignificant gift is one covering the annual IHT exemption and the annual small gifts exception up to a maximum of, say, ten people in the following circumstances:

-Where P has a life expectancy of less than five years;
+- where the patient has a life expectancy of less than five years;

 The deputies were ordered to repay the remaining sums spent on gifts.